sajjadGG/book-python/intermediate/unpack/parameters.rst

 Recap
 -----
-* parameter - Receiving variable used within the function/block
+* Parameter - Receiving variable used within the function
-* required parameters - Parameter which is necessary to call function
+* Required parameters - Parameter which is necessary to call function
-* optional parameters (with default value) - Parameter which is optional and has default value (if not specified at call time)
+* Optional parameters - Parameter which is optional and has default value (if not specified at call time)
+* Optional parameter - also known as: parameter with default value

 Required parameters: